Skip to main content

 gRPC Query Client Creation

-The Cosmos SDK leverages code generated from Protobuf services to make queries.
-The staking module's MyQuery service generates a queryClient, which the CLI uses to make queries.
-Here is the relevant code:
+The Cosmos SDK uses Protobuf-generated services for queries.
+The staking module's MyQuery service generates a queryClient used by the CLI.

 loading...